web3-authn/tatchi/examples/tatchi-docs/src/docs/guides/device-linking.md

 - Device 2 requires only the QR; no secrets are shared between devices
 - All sensitive steps happen in the wallet origin; WebAuthn never runs in the app frame when the wallet is configured
+ - For Option F, the SDK performs a key replacement (AddKey new + DeleteKey temp) after discovering the account id